gsdpi/mirna-sig-pannet-pdac/README.md

 Corresponding authors
 N. Valdés nvalga@gmail.com and M.D.
 Chiara mdchiara.uo@uniovi.es

+### Dependencies
+The packages needed to reproduce the results of the article are listed in `requirements.txt`.
+Run `pip install -r requirements.txt` to install all packages using pip.

 ### Instructions

 run `download-gse.py` and `download-tcga.py` (in any order) to download and preprocess data.

-run `make-plots.py` to create figures and get the results
+run `python -i make_plots.py` to create figures and get the results